 - I use Homebrew to manage tools & applications as much as I can

-- I use Mac Mouse Fix 3 instead of the bloatware and non Apple Silicon disaster that is Logi Options (for my mouse, see Hardware section below)
+- I use Mac Mouse Fix 3 instead of the bloatware and non Apple Silicon disaster that is Logi Options (for my mouse, see the Hardware section below)

 - I run Pi-Hole at home to block ads and analytics trackers